givxl33t/go-clean-boilerplate/readme.md

 - [**Migrate**](https://github.com/golang-migrate/migrate) – Database migration tool.

 ## Project Structure
-This project follows a modular and clean architecture design.
+This project follows a modular and clean project structure.
 Below is an explanation of its directory structure:

 ### Core Directories
 - **`cmd/`**: Contains the main entry point(s) of the application, e.g., `main.go`.